FinriskHFDREAM/FinriskHF_post1/README.md

 * input_real: the real dataset (will not be shared in git)

-IMPORTANT: in the code please allow arguments that will point into the input directory (real or synthetic) The structure of input directory will be as described as below.
-The pheno_scoring_nohide.csv is for evaluate the individual risk score from true value (event and event time informations available).
+IMPORTANT: in the code please allow arguments that will point to the input directory (real or synthetic) The structure of the input directory will be as described as below.
+The pheno_scoring_nohide.csv is for evaluating the individual risk score from the true value (event and event time information available).

 ```
 ├── scoring